sfriederichs/sfriederichs.github.io/_posts/2017-08-05-Ice-Maker-Fix.md

 ## Defrosting the Icemaker ##

-This process involves removing the icemaker so that the ice buildup behind the unit can
+This process involves removing the icemaker so that the ice buildup behind the unit can be removed and icemaker performance increased.

 ### Tools Needed###

 * 1/4" socket
 * Philips screwdriver
+* Hair dryer/Heat gun

 ###Steps###